weilandia/coding-for-managers/review-1/exercises.md

 - padding-bottom: 40px;
 - font-size:25px;

-Let's now focus on our skills and passions.
+Let's now focus on our skills and interests.

 Target the `h3` elements and give them the following properties:
 - display:flex;
 - justify-content: center;
 - margin:10px;

-We want to put both our skills and passions div at the same level.
+We want to put both our skills and interests div at the same level.

-Target `skills_passions_container` class and give it the following properties:
+Target `skills_interests_container` class and give it the following properties:
 - display: flex;
 - flex-direction: row;
 - justify-content: center;

 Let's style our divs.
-Target `skills` and `passions` classes and give them the following properties:
+Target `skills` and `interests` classes and give them the following properties:
 - border: 2px solid black;
 - border-radius: 5px;
 - font-size:20px;

 Our divs are stuck to each other, let's fix this but giving `skills` a 100px right margin.

 Finally our divs a little too small.
-Target `skills-list` and `passions-list` classes and give them the following padding:
+Target `skills-list` and `interests-list` classes and give them the following padding:
 - padding: 20px 70px 30px 70px;